Noah Williams (basketball): College career

+On April 11, 2022, Williams transferred from Washington State to rival Washington.
+He won the starting job to begin the 2022–23 season, but suffered a knee injury, had surgery and missed 12 games.
+He later missed the last 5 games of the season.
+He subsequently left the program and sat out the 2023–24 season.

+In June 2024, Williams joined the James Madison Dukes for his final college season in 2024–25.

+Professional career

+In September 2025, Williams joined Leones ALMA de Managua of the Liga Superior de Baloncesto in Nicaragua.
+In 12 games between September 22 and October 26, he averaged 14.4 points, 6.3 rebounds, 2.2 assists and 1.7 steals per game.

 Personal life

 Prior to the start of his junior season, Williams was involved in an incident at a bar where he was trying to pick up a late evening food order.
 He was charged with Disorderly Conduct and Possession of Fictitious Identification.
 Both charges were dismissed after Noah completed 8 hours of community service.

-Williams graduated from the University of Washington, with a B.A.
-Degree in Sociology, June 2024 and is pursuing a Graduate Certificate in Cyber Security Intelligence from James Madison University.